sethc23/aporo/README.md

  # Now that can be used to server

  		1. Copy the index.html and app.json from (/build/production/Aporo) to server path
- 		2. Now also upload resources/ and app.js to server anywhere you like
+ 		2. Now also upload resources/ and app.js to server anywhere you like (also should found at /build/production/Aporo)
  		3. open app.json (firstly uploaded with index.html) and adapt directory changes of app.js and css file (of resources directory) in this file

  		That's all.